Chunkys0up7/AttemptTwoPractioner/docs/DEVLOG.md

 ---
 ## [YYYY-MM-DD] Authentication Enhancements (Backend)
-- Implemented and pushed CSRF protection middleware for state-changing requests.
+- Implemented and pushed secure password hashing and password change endpoint.
-- Next: Implement secure password change flow as required by the checklist.
+- Next: Add or update tests for the password change flow as required by the checklist.
 ---